Goutham-Sidhik/Koinfo/README.md

 - 📊 **Dashboard overview**: Quickly see total income, expenses, savings, net position, and debt balances.
 - 🔄 **Flexible timelines**: Switch between your current budget cycle or the last 3, 6, or 12 months, and view breakdowns of spending by category with interactive charts.
-- 📝 **Manage data**: Add, update, and delete categories (income, expense, saving), debts (with automatic category linking), savings targets, and transactions.
+- 📝 **Manage data**: Add/update/delete categories (income, expense, saving), debts (with automatic category linking), savings targets, and transactions.
 Transactions automatically update linked debt balances and goal progress.
 - ⚙️ **Customization**: Choose the day your budget cycle starts and set an opening balance.
 All data is stored locally in `finance_data.json`.
 - 📸 **Insights & reset**: Export a PDF of the quick insights from the Actions menu and restore the application to its default state at any time.
 - 📱 **Responsive design**: Built with HTML/CSS/JS and Chart.js, the dashboard works smoothly on modern desktop and mobile browsers.